rdubar/rogkit/README.md

 ### TODO

-* backup: not excluding files correctly?
-Add test showing what would be archived
 * media: rename plex_library  / PlexLibrary to media_library / MediaLibrary
 * toml: use in backup

 ### Experimental

 * amaz: an AWS cli tool
-* bac: a better, simpler backup.
-Test code.
 * catyears: show a cat's age in human years
 * dice: throw dice
 * mongo: basic MongoDB tools